Lubiń – St Leonard’s Church

 Architecture

 The church was erected on a promontory of a plateau elongated in the east-west line, with a slight inclination to the north.
-A Benedictine monastery was erected on one of the culmination of this ridge.
+On one of the culminations of this ridge there was an older Benedictine abbey, located to the north-east of the church.
 Its immediate surroundings were a lake from the south, and wetlands from the north, with the north-west and south-east roads running at a considerable distance from the church, avoiding natural obstacles.

 In the 16th century, the west wall was demolished to connect to a newly built, spacious nave measuring 8.5 x 13.9 meters.
 At that time, the walls were built over the Romanesque part, creating a belfry, and an octagonal tower with a height equal to the walls was added to the north-west corner of the church.
 The late Gothic fragments were built in bricks, with the nave erected in a Flemish bond, with rhombic zendrówka brick decoration, including buttresses.
 Remains of ribs in the southwestern and northwestern corner of the Gothic nave and its strengthening from the outside with buttresses shows that until the fire it was topped with a stellar vault.
 In the Gothic nave there was also a brick tomb crypt and in the middle a kind of a cellar, probably associated with funeral rites.